-ARTICLE X REFUNDING/REFINANCING POLICIES
+ARTICLE XI REFUNDING/REFINANCING POLICIES

 The City will monitor and periodically review and evaluate all outstanding debt to determine if refunding/refinancing opportunities exist.
 Refunding/refinancing is undertaken to take advantage of lower interest rates to achieve cost savings.
 Savings will be analyzed on a present value basis by using either a percentage of maximum call option value or a percentage of the refunded par amount.
 All costs and benefits of the transaction will be taken into account.

 Refunding/refinancing will be considered if and when there is a net economic benefit of the transaction or the transaction is essential in order to update covenants to improve operations and management.
-Other benefits of refunding include restructuring debt to free up reserves or release from onerous trust covenant conditions.
+Other benefits of refunding include restructuring debt to free up reserves.